isovalent/ebpf-docs/docs/linux/helper-function/bpf_skc_lookup_tcp.md

 ---
 title: "Helper Function 'bpf_skc_lookup_tcp'"
-description: "This page documents the 'bpf_skc_lookup_tcp' eBPF helper function, including its defintion, usage, program types that can use it, and examples."
+description: "This page documents the 'bpf_skc_lookup_tcp' eBPF helper function, including its definition, usage, program types that can use it, and examples."
 ---
 # Helper function `bpf_skc_lookup_tcp`